 4. Upgrading your skills: Course Fee Relief

-Went for upskilling in 2020?
+Planning to upskill in 2022?
 Good for you — you would qualify for tax reliefs of up to $5,500.

 The Course Fees Relief is for you if you took a course relevant to your current employment.
 You can claim the amount you spent on course and exam fees (up to $5,500) and have it deducted from your chargeable income.